Stuycs-K/project03-final-9-audhyr-andersons/DEVLOG.md

 ### 2024-01-12 - Brief description
 Debugged client.c and server.c to try and make the transfer of cards work

+Debugged game.c functions
+Added printing the pile
+Added Signals to quit and save the game
 ## Riasat Audhy

 ### 2024-01-03 - Brief description